Regular price €19.99

 • Product Form: Paperback

-David Greentree was born in Portsmouth in 1970.
-He attended Portsmouth Grammar School, where he developed an interest in military history.
-He studied for a BA in History at York before taking an MA in War Studies at King's College London and qualifying as a lecturer in Further Education at Cardiff.
-In 1995 he accepted a commission into the Royal Air Force, and has since served in a variety of locations, including Afghanistan.
+David Greentree graduated with a BA in History at York before completing an MA in War Studies at King's College London.
+As part of the Royal Air Force, he served in a variety of locations, including Afghanistan.
 He is currently working in the Ministry of Defence in London.